BTY: A content production company that interprets creators' rewards through the eyes of a supporter

 What process do you use to create content?

-Baek Ha-in-gi, Director: The process of creating a product detail page is follows the sequence of product research, planning, photography and editing, and design.
+Director Baek Ha-in: The process of creating a product detail page is product research → proposal → photography and editing → design.
 Among these, the stages that require the most time and effort are the product research and planning phases.
 Most makers entrust the entire content production process to us.
 Therefore, it is crucial to fully understand the product and align our perspectives with the maker’s.
 During the product research and planning stages, we meticulously review information about the product and ideas for its story to establish a clear direction for production.

 CEO Park Jeong-hwan: If the final product differs from what the client envisioned, significant revisions will be required.
-To prevent this from happening, we proceed with the project by thoroughly discussing the details over the phone or in person, in addition to providing a detailed written proposal, to ensure the client fully understands our vision.
+To prevent this, we proceed with the project by not only providing a detailed written proposal but also engaging in thorough discussions—whether over the phone or in person—to ensure the client fully understands our vision.

 BTW Content Production Process